pyrva/lecture-night/README.md

     cd /path/to/project
     source env/bin/activate  # ensure you're within your virtual environment pip install -r requirements.txt  # installs packages listed in the requirements.txt file

+A current list of installed packages your project currently has in its virtual environment can be viewed by running

+    pip freeze

+An up to date ```requirements.txt``` file can be obtained by running at your project directory level

+    pip freeze > requirements.txt

 ## Python Setup Tools